RobertKDutka/TreeEcosystemModeling/README.md

 I am working on 2 parts of the project, the tree models and the graphical representation.
 The Vulkan part of the project was just for me to get started in Vulkan and draws a pipe along some coordinates.
-It will be heavily modified later.
+It will be heavily modified later, and possibly swapped out for a different graphic solution.